enter-at/python-aws-lambda-handlers/docs/examples.md

     return user
 ```

-Using Marshmallow to validate a User model in the input and in
+Using Marshmallow to validate a User model as input body and response body.
-the response body.

 ```python
 from lambda_handlers import validators